DessimozLab/omamer/README.md

  - LUCA: https://omabrowser.org/All/LUCA.h5
  - Metazoa: https://omabrowser.org/All/Metazoa.h5

 Their names indicate the root-taxon parameter used.
 Other non-required parameters were left to default.

+Note: databases included in the [Zenodo upload](https://zenodo.org/record/4593702) from the manuscript are not supported by the most recent version of OMAmer.
+We recommend using the most recent release with databases built on the most recent OMA browser release.

 # omamer mkdb - Building a Database
 This is currently reliant on the OMA browser's database file and the species phylogeny of HOGs.
 Building using OrthoXML files available shortly.